espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/The Fool.md

 * * *

 _The Fool_ represents grave foolishness, grand naivete, and exceptional greed.
-As long as you have _The Fool_ invested, anytime you gain the [[Stupefied]] condition, reduce its value by 1.
+As long as you have _The Fool_ invested, anytime you gain the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied]] condition, reduce its value by 1.
 You also gain a +2 item bonus to all saving throws against effects that cause the stupefied condition.
 This bonus increases to +3 if you're at least 17th level.

 **Activate** 2 envision, Interact (mental)